soos3d/movement-aa-connect/README.md

   </h3>
 </div>

-# Particle Connect, Account Abstraction SDK, Next.js, & ethers V6 on the Zircuit Testnet
+# Particle Connect, Account Abstraction SDK, Next.js, & ethers V6 on the Plume Testnet

-⚡️ Basic demo application using `@particle-network/connectkit` and `@particle-network/aa` to initiate social login and send transactions via an account abstraction smart account on the [Zircuit Testnet](https://www.zircuit.com/)
+⚡️ Basic demo application using `@particle-network/connectkit` and `@particle-network/aa` to initiate social login and send transactions via an account abstraction smart account on the [Plume Testnet](https://www.plumenetwork.xyz/)

 > Note that Account Abstraction is included wihint the new `connectkit` package. `@particle-network/aa` is required when using an EIP 1193 provider like ehter.js.
 > This demo showcases both options.